-PXE booting of Live RAMDISK images on UEFI systems can be slow and the tftp transfer of large initrd images may time-out.
+PXE booting of UEFI target systems, for both the NFS and RAMDISK options, can be slow and the tftp transfer of large initrd images may time-out.

-Unable to install with UEFI Secure Boot Set
+Unable to install targets with UEFI Secure Boot Set

 UEFI Secure Boot must be disabled before attempting to install a target system.
 After the installation completes, you may then re-enable Secure Boot.